spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 Relation between system elements, channels, and data types.
 </div><br>

-System elements interact via sending and receiving typed messages via their input and output channels.
 The *semantic interface* defines the behavior of the system element by relating streams of messages received by the system element on its input channels to the streams of messages emitted by the system element via its output channels.
 As described in the following, the semantic interface of an atomic system element can, inter alia, be defined by a state machine.
 The semantic interface of a composed system element is always defined by the composition of the semantic interfaces of its subelements.